egovernment/egovernment.github.io/_how-to/part-b/222-remove-a-field-in-a-processing-role.markdown

 1. Open file `model/<your-service>/processing-steps/<your-step>.js`.
 2. Remove the field from the model definition.
-3. Remove the field name from the `propertyNames` property of steps section.
+3. Remove the field name from the `propertyNames` property of steps section (defined as `dataForm` on a step model).

 ## Example